metallurgical/gdrivesql/README.md

 View demo below to get the whole picture and overview how things works.

 ### Get Client Credentials
-Getting client credentials and placed directly(credentials.json) into root folder of `gdrivesql`.
+Getting client credentials and placed directly(credentials.json) into `credentials` folder of `gdrivesql`.
+You may defined your own folder to store credentials.
+Look section `gdriveauth`, `gdrivesql` for more details how to configure.

 Head over to [Google Drive Api Quickstart](https://developers.google.com/drive/api/v3/quickstart/go) to get client credential file.

 ![1](https://i.imgur.com/pT3SOzY.gif)